Guides / The Complete Moving Plan

 Photo by Glenn Carstens-Peters / Unsplash

-The paperwork side of a move is easy to forget until it bites you.
-Getting it done early removes a lot of stress from the weeks after the move.
+Admin is easy to forget โ€” until it causes problems.
+Doing it early saves you a lot of stress in the weeks after the move.

 Before you move: